-Ms. Leung Yuk Yi was resigned on 11 June 2021 and Ms. Lam Hoi Ki was appointed as the company secretary of the Company (the "Company Secretary") on 11 June 2021.
+Ms. Lam Hoi Ki was appointed as the company secretary of the Company (the "Company Secretary") on 11 June 2021.
 Ms. Lam is a member of the Hong Kong Institute of Certified Public Accountants and has taken not less than 15 hours of relevant professional training during the Year to comply with Rule 3.29 of the Listing Rules.
 All Directors have access to the advice and services of the Company Secretary to ensure that Board procedures, and all applicable rules and regulations are followed.